calyxir/calyx/docs/frontends/dahlia.md

 fud2 --from dahlia <input file> --to calyx
 ```

-The Dahlia backed for Calyx is neither *complete* nor *stable*.
+The Dahlia backend for Calyx is neither *complete* nor *stable*.
 If you find
 a confusing error or wrong program, please open an [issue][].

 [dahlia]: https://capra.cs.cornell.edu/dahlia